 - VETERAN COACHES must take the course upon renewal of their certificate.
 This is so indicated by the school's superintendent's signature on the application to the ODE.
 All applications submitted for the certificate require the signature of the superintendent where board approved.
 The signature verifies completion of the course.

-Effective the 2011-12 school year, audits will be conducted to verify coaching staff's compliance with this Ohio Dept. of Education Requierment.
+Audits will be conducted to verify coaching staff's compliance with this Ohio Dept. of Education Requirements